Multi-charmed and singled charmed hadrons from coalescence: yields and ratios in different collision systems at LHC: Production evolution with collision system:Pb-Pb, Kr-Kr, Ar-Ar, O-O

-It is relevant to underline that the SHM model uses a factor that consider the canonical suppression, this factor is close to the unity for single charmed hadrons in \Pb and has a decreasing behaviour going to systems with smaller $A$, and it becomes smaller increasing the charm quark content of the hadron \cite{Andronic:2021erx}.
-In our model this suppression factor is not present, if we take into account of it readjusting our production to the SHM production in \Pb the multi-charmed hadrons turn out to be underestimate.
-Finally, in Fig.\ref{fig:Occc_ratio} are shown the ratios between the $\Omega_{ccc}$ transverse momentum spectra in the different collision systems, each spectrum is normalized with a factor $N_c\!\left(N_c/V\right)^{2}$ in order to have ratios that are comparable at variance of system size.
-The low-\pt part, up to $4 \mbox{ GeV}$, of the \Pb ratios shows an increasing trend that reflects the presence of a stronger flow with respect to \Kr, \Ar and \OO; on the other hand the decreasing ratio at high \pt exhibit the longer tails in $KrKr$, \Ar and \OO distribution.
-Notice that for the \Pb/\OO ratio, the normalization with $N_c\!\left(N_c/V\right)^{2}$ gives a slightly enhancement; because, as discussed in the previous section, our model gives a smaller yield wwith respect to the scaling with $N_c \mbox{ and } V$ for the \OO case when a fixed distribution is considered.
-This behaviour, given the particularity of the \Occc, is much evident and sensitive with respect to similar ratios evaluated for \Dzer and \Lc, in the case of single charmed hadrons besides the effect due to the presence of light quarks there is also a strong contribution that comes from the fragmentation.
-Hence the $\Omega_{ccc}$ distribution might unveil direct information about the charm quark distribution.
-In the inset of Fig.\ref{fig:Occ_syst} we show the corresponding ratios of charm distribution normalized to $N_c$ in various systems, with the same colours as for the \Occc ratios.
-We can observe that the \Occc ratios reflect the charm ratios; the role of the hadronization is to stretch in momentum the ratio at charm quark level, so that the behaviour at very low \pt ($\sim\!1\rm GeV$) is transposed to the intermediate momentum region, i.e. 4-5 GeV; so that the ratio peaks result shifted at higher \pt.
+Finally, in Fig.\ref{fig:Occc_ratio} the ratios between the $\Omega_{ccc}$ transverse momentum spectra are shown in different collision systems.
+Each spectrum is normalized with a factor $N_c\!\left(N_c/V\right)^{2}$ in order to have ratios that are comparable along the different system size.
+The low-\pt part, up to $4 \mbox{ GeV}$, of the \Pb ratios shows an increasing trend that reflects the presence of a stronger flow with respect to \Kr, \Ar and \OO; on the other hand the decreasing ratio at high \pt is determined by the large non-thermalization in $KrKr$, \Ar and \OO distributions.
+Notice that the \Pb/\OO ratio (orange line) with the normalization $N_c\!\left(N_c/V\right)^{2}$ has a value that is approximately 2 at low $p_T$.
+This effect is related to the non-thermalization in \OO, as pointed out in the discussion about Fig.\ref{fig:Occ_syst}, where the yields obtained in smaller systems with realistic distributions manifest a reduction with respect to the $A^{(C+3)/3}$ scaling.
+In the inset of Fig.\ref{fig:Occc_ratio} we show the corresponding ratios of charm distribution normalized to $N_c$ in various systems, with the same colours as for the \Occc ratios.
+We can observe that the \Occc ratios reflect the charm ratios; the role of the hadronization is to stretch in momentum the ratio obtained at the charm quark level, so that the behaviour at charm very low \pt ($\sim\!1\rm GeV$) is transposed to the \Occc intermediate momentum region, i.e. 4-5 GeV.
 The ratios at charm quark level reflect the non-equilibrium effect in the evolution through the QGP as discussed for Fig.\ref{Fig:charm_parton}.
-The consequence of the spectrum flattening going from larger to smaller systems is observed as a reduction of the ratio at higher transverse momentum; producing, on the other hand, an enhancement in the very low momentum region.This result suggests that a systematic study of the multi-charm production can provide information about the charm distribution in momentum region difficulty accessible trough observables derived from other charmed hadrons, i.e. \Dzer and \Lc; providing in this way a further observable able to infer non-equilibrium QGP properties.
+This behaviour, given the particularity of the \Occc, is much evident and sensitive with respect to similar ratios evaluated for \Dzer and \Lc.
+In these cases besides the effect due to the presence of light quarks there is also a strong contribution that comes from the fragmentation, that can hide the direct effect coming from the charm distribution.
+Hence the $\Omega_{ccc}$ distribution might unveil direct information about the charm quark distribution with a larger sensitivity w.r.t. \Dzer or \Lc.
+Summarizing, the consequence of the spectrum flattening going from larger to smaller systems is observed as a reduction of the ratio at higher transverse momentum; producing, on the other hand, an enhancement in the very low momentum region.
+This result suggests that a systematic study of the multi-charm production can provide information about the charm distribution in momentum region hardly accessible trough observables derived from other charmed hadrons, i.e. \Dzer and \Lc; providing in this way a further observable able to infer charm quark interaction in the hot QCD matter.